Late-Term-Assignment/TicTacToe/docs/DevelopmentManual.md

 To deploy the development server, input the following command.
 * `npm run dev-server`

-## Interaction
+## Connecting to dev server
-After running any of the deployments above, open a browser and go to http://localhost:3000/ to interact
+After running any of the deployments above, open a browser and go to http://localhost:3000/ to connect